lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 The role of a Router's ViewController is the same as it would be without VIPER: to perform the work of changing scenes.

-A custom Router (a UIKit container ViewController) sends all UI events, including lifecycle events, to the Presenter.
+A custom Router (a UIKit container ViewController) sends all of the events that it receives, including lifecycle events, to the Presenter.
 The viewDidLoad is implemented as it would be in any other VIP module:

 ```swift
 override func viewDidLoad() {